Great Royal Wife

-Great Royal Wife, or alternatively, Chief King's Wife (ḥmt nswt wrt) is the title that was used to refer to the principal wife of the pharaoh of Ancient Egypt, who served many official functions.
+Great Royal Wife, or alternatively, Chief King's Wife (Hemet Nesut Weret) is the title that was used to refer to the principal wife of the pharaoh of Ancient Egypt, who served many official functions.

 Description

 While most ancient Egyptians were monogamous, a male pharaoh would have had other, lesser wives and concubines in addition to the Great Royal Wife.
 This arrangement would allow the pharaoh to enter into diplomatic marriages with the daughters of allies, as was the custom of ancient kings.

 In the past the order of succession in Ancient Egypt was thought to pass through the royal women.
 This theory, referred to as the Heiress Theory, has been rejected regarding the Eighteenth Dynasty ever since a 1980s study of its royalty.
 The throne likely passed to the eldest living son of those pharaohs.

+Before the title of the Great Royal Wife was created, different titles were given to distinguish the senior most wife of the pharaoh from the other wives, usually by having the most titles.
+The titles given to the senior most wife included Mother of the King of Upper and Lower Egypt, Daughter of the King of Upper and Lower Egypt, King's Daughter of his body, Beloved by Isis, She who sees Horus and Seth, Great one of the hetes-sceptre, She who is united with the one beloved of the Two Ladies, the one united with the beauty of the white crown, One great of praise, Priestess of Hathor, the Greatly loved Wife of the King, the beloved Wife of the King, companion of Horus, etc. After the creation of the title of Great Royal Wife, the other titles were not needed and were eventually phased out and not issued again.

+An earlier attempt at a single title for the senior most wife of the pharaoh was Khenemetneferhedjet, meaning united with the white crown.
+After the title of the Great Royal Wife was created, this title was too phased out and not issued again, and queens who had been given the Khenemetneferhedjet title were retroactively recognized as Great Royal Wife by later dynasties.